janikhohmann/TagMed/README.md

 ## File Structure

 #### Annotation Table
+Bounding box annotations are saved in[x,y,h,w,]-format.
+Helper functions for converting to the SAM2 format and reading from the annotation table are available.
-When using TagMed an Annotation Table is created for you and your ImageDatabase.
+When using TagMed, an annotation table is automatically created for you and your ImageDatabase.
+To ensure everything works correctly, please follow the data structure outlined below.

 #### Your Database
 ```